A SPACE TO CONNECT

 ABOUT THE SPACE

-The Liink will serve as a platform to elevate Black creatives and entrepreneurs and to build community through art.
-Featuring a retail space stocked with local goods, a kitchen featuring rotating local flavors, an art gallery highlighting black creatives, and a performance studio and event space to host pop ups and classes, The Liink will not only serve as a hub for community life, but also as a platform to elevate the incredible talent Seattle has to offer.
+The Liink serves as a platform to elevate Black creatives and entrepreneurs and to build community through art.
+Featuring a retail space stocked with local goods, an art gallery highlighting Black creatives, and a performance studio and event space to host pop ups and classes, The Liink not only serves as a hub for community life, but also as a platform to elevate the incredible talent Seattle has to offer.

-Retail Store, Commercial Kitchen, Performance Studio, Art Gallery, Event Space, Coworking Community
+Retail Store, Performance Studio, Classroom, Art Gallery, Event Space, Coworking Community

 Known as The Fly Blind Guy, Melvin was raised in the Central District.
 He was heavily influence by personal experiences, family, music, and the culture of the streets.
 As an adolescent he turned to graffiti, and later photography.
 First diagnosed with a degenerative condition in 2010, he was left with only minimal vision in his right eye.
 This has not stopped his amazing adeptness and love for his art.